Instances

 SELECT * FROM instances WHERE address = 'aws_db_instance.database'

-SELECT * FROM instances WHERE module IS NOT NULL
+SELECT * FROM instances WHERE address LIKE 'module.vpc.%'

 Instance Details